Hellonihaohh/nofx-zuichuban/README.md

-# NOFX – AI Automated Trading System (Early Version)
+# NOFX – AI-Powered Automated Trading System (Initial Version)

-NOFX is an AI-driven automated trading framework designed for futures/spot trading, high-frequency execution, and intelligent decision-making.
+NOFX is an AI-driven automated trading framework designed for futures/spot trading, trend detection, high-frequency execution, and intelligent trading decisions.
-This repository contains the **initial development version**, packaged inside `nofx-dev.zip`.
+This repository contains the **initial development version** packaged as `nofx-dev.zip`.

-This document explains how to install, configure, and use NOFX from scratch.
+Below is the quick start guide and full usage documentation.

 ---

-# 📦 1.
-Download the Project
+## 📦 1.
+Download & Extract

-This repository includes:
+Download the project files from this repository:

 nofx-dev.zip

-yaml
-复制代码

-Download it, unzip it, and you will see:
+Unzip it and you will see:

 api/
 trader/